Mental and Ethical

-In all martial arts, ethics is of great importance and taekwondo is no exception.
-When it comes to ethics, only one thing is clear; it differentiates between what is wrong and right.
+In all martial arts, ethics are of great importance and taekwondo is no exception.
+When it comes to mental and ethics, only one thing is clear; it differentiates between what is wrong and right.
 Taekwondo is often seen as an aggressive sport but this does not translate to the practitioners being aggressive in real life.

 The main reason as to why protection is incorporated into taekwondo training is because no one wants to get hurt and no one wants to hurt the other person.
 This portrays taekwondo as being a sport that encourages safety and does not focus on being destructive.